 Hypopnea is defined as an abnormal respiratory event lasting at least 20 seconds associated with at least a 30 percent reduction in thoracoabdominal movement or airflow as compared to baseline, and with at least a 4 percent decrease in oxygen saturation.

-The apnea-hypopnea index (AHI) is defined as the average number of episodes of apnea and hypopnea per hour and must be based on a minimum of two hours of sleep without the use of a positive airway pressure device, reported by Polysomnography using actual recorded hours of sleep (i.e., the AHI may not be extrapolated or projected).
+The apnea-hypopnea index (AHI) is defined as the average number of episodes of apnea and hypopnea per hour and must be based on a minimum of two hours of sleep without the use of a positive airway pressure device, reported by PSG using actual recorded hours of sleep (i.e., the AHI may not be extrapolated or projected).

+A Home Sleep Apnea Test (HSAT) is a diagnostic tool used to diagnose OSA.
+It is an alternative to PSG, which requires an overnight stay in a sleep lab.
+HSAT should be used:

+For patients who have or are suspected of having OSA and do not require more complex monitoring;

+For patients who have a high likelihood of having moderate to severe OSA; an

+For patients with uncomplicated medical histories.

 Criteria for Adults

-A single level CPAP device is covered if the beneficiary has a diagnosis of obstructive sleep apnea (OSA), documented by an attended facility-based polysomnogram and meets either of the following criteria:
+A single level CPAP device is covered if the beneficiary has a diagnosis of OSA, documented by an attended facility-based PSG or a home-based HSAT and meets either of the following criteria:

 The AHI is greater than or equal to 15 events per hour; or